yankay/scala-tour/scala-tour.md

 ### Extractor
-Extractor can help pattern match to extract.
+Extractor objects can deconstruct pattern matches.
-This example is to build an Email Extractor, implement the 'unapply function' is enough.
+This example builds an Email Extractor, only the 'unapply function' is needed.
-The regex in Scala contains extractor, it can extract a List.
-The elements in List is the expression in ().
+Scala's Regex contains an extractor, which extracts a List.
+The List elements sequentially match expressions captured in ().
 Extractor is very useful.
-There are 2 cases in this example. case user :: domain :: Nil is to extract a List. case Email(user, domain) is to extract an Email.
+There are 2 cases in this example. case user :: domain :: Nil extracts a List. case Email(user, domain) extracts an Email.

 ```
 object Email {